-In order to investigate when vector-based linear discriminant analysis would be better, we present theoretical and experimental analyses between 1D-LDA and 2D-LDA.
+In order to investigate when vector-based LDA would be better, we present theoretical and experimental analyses between 1D-LDA and 2D-LDA.
 The findings are briefly listed below:

-(1) It is found that 2D-LDA would also be confronted with the heteroscedastic problem, and it would be more serious for 2D-LDA than 1D-LDA.

-(2) Relationship between 1D-LDA and 2D-LDA are explored and modeled in equalities.
+- 2D-LDA would also be confronted with the heteroscedastic problem, and it would be more serious for 2D-LDA than 1D-LDA. - (2) Relationship between 1D-LDA and 2D-LDA are explored and modeled in equalities.
 It gives a new way to find 2D-LDA actually loses the covariance information between different local structures, while 1D-LDA could preserve such information.
-It is further found that the Fisher score of 1D-LDA is higher than the one gained by 2D-LDA in the extreme case.

-(3) For two-class classification problem, the sufficient conditions for 2D-LDA being Bayes optimal are given.
-Discussions between 1D-LDA and 2D-LDA are also presented when those sufficient conditions are satisfied or not, supporting the other findings in this paper.

-(4) Existing views are broken in the experiment and it is found there is no convinced evidence that 2D-LDA would always outperform 1D-LDA when the number of training samples for each class is small or when the number of discriminant features used is small.
-Sometimes 1D-LDA, especially Regularized LDA, performs the best.
+It is further found that the Fisher score of 1D-LDA is higher than the one gained by 2D-LDA in the extreme case. - (3) For two-class classification problem, the sufficient conditions for 2D-LDA being Bayes optimal are given.
+Discussions between 1D-LDA and 2D-LDA are also presented when those sufficient conditions are satisfied or not, supporting the other findings in this paper. - (4) Existing views are broken in the experiment and it is found there is no convinced evidence that 2D-LDA would always outperform 1D-LDA when the number of training samples for each class is small or when the number of discriminant features used is small.
+Sometimes 1D-LDA, especially regularized LDA, performs better.
 Besides the choice of final classifier, it is also found that selecting the appropriate number of features would be a more serious problem in 2D-LDA than that in 1D-LDA.